-The cable type and port specification communication settings can be set or changed from the project window.
+The cable type and port specification communication settings can be set or changed from the debugger project window.
+The available settings for Microsemi are Microsemi_BuiltinJTAG which works for all supported technologies and demo (the demo setting is used when there is no physical Microsemi device connected).